 A lot of work has gone into the game, and just as much work-if not more-has been put into promoting it.
 At GDC in San Francisco in 2005, the COR Project team presented their work to show goers and industry developers behind closed doors.
 The COR website has garnered widespread attention for the game and its budding legion of fans.
 Buzz from the online community has led to several interviews regarding the game's progress.
-And several industry vets are intrigued about the finished product.
-With the release of the game, this collection of UAT game creators will do what few at the school have done: release a polished game that can stand with industry-made games.
-The COR Project team might have made something fun to play, but they also have a game that others outside of the school will want to try as well.
-COR will put UAT on the map as a game-making force, and all because of the love of giant robots.
-The Future:
+And several industry vets are intrigued about the done: release a polished game that can stand with a game that others outside of the school will want The Future:

 The team learned two of the most basic and essential lessons while in development of COR.
 Planning and communication are the most difficult and time-consuming aspects of a project.
-They discovered how important the planning put into the mod really was, and also the challenges of keeping the team communicating and motivated.
-The ultimate goal for the team lies in finding creative ways to encourage ongoing communication.
+They discovered how important the

+post mortem

+COR Project

 Participants: